-- Promote the academic and professional development of fire service company-level officers. - Prepare those seeking employment with fire service agencies of Johnson County.
+- Promote the academic and professional development of fire service personnel during their first five years of employment and provide education for advancement to company-level officers. - Prepare those seeking employment with fire service agencies of Johnson County.

 The program serves to provide higher academic education, technical training and lifelong learning for members of Johnson County fire-related organizations and those seeking employment in those organizations.